Loading goods for export from the UK

 - Part of:

-- Import and export procedures, Transporting goods, and International freight industry and businesses making customs declarations
+- Import and export procedures, Transporting goods, and Import and export: customs declarations, duties and tariffs

 - First published: